PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Experiments

 \textbf{Implementation details}.
-We follow \cite{vpt} for image processing. $224\times224$ resizing for VTAB-1K; random flips and crops to $224\times224$ for FGVC and few-shot learning; stronger augmentation for domain adaptation task, following \cite{vit, noah, Lian_2022_SSF}.
-We use the Adam optimizer \cite{adam} with cosine learning rate decay and a linear warm-up for the first 10 epochs.
-Models are fine-tuned for 300 epochs on VTAB-1K and 100 epochs on FGVC, few-shot learning and domain adaptation tasks, with a batch size of 64.
-All experiments were conducted on an NVIDIA H100 GPU with 96GB memory.
+We follow \cite{vpt} for image processing: $224\times224$ resizing for VTAB-1K; random flips and crops to $224\times224$ for FGVC and few-shot learning; stronger augmentation for domain adaptation task, following \cite{vit, noah, Lian_2022_SSF}.
+We use the Adam optimizer \cite{adam} with cosine learning rate decay and linear warm-up (first 10 epochs).
+Models are fine-tuned for 300 epochs on VTAB-1K and 100 epochs on other vision adaptation tasks, with batch size 64.
+For text classification we follow \cite{hu2022lora}.
+See \S\ref{sup:sec:gsm8k} for mathematical reasoning details.
+All experiments used an NVIDIA H100 GPU.

 \textbf{Baseline.} For each dataset, we identified the better method (\baseline or \loraadd) and tuned the rank, learning rate, and weight decay to form a strong baseline.
-The detailed baseline settings for each task and the number of trainable parameters, are provided in \S \ref{supp:baseline}, where \baseline generally outperformed other variants.
-Building on strong baseline \baseline, we use grid search for our hyper-parameters $\lambda$ and $\sigma$, following strategies from previous studies \cite{vpt, Lian_2022_SSF, hu2022lora}.
+The detailed baseline settings for each task and the number of trainable parameters are provided in \S \ref{supp:baseline}, where \baseline generally outperformed other variants.
+Building on the strong \baseline, we use the grid search for our $\lambda$ and $\sigma$, following strategies from previous studies \cite{vpt, Lian_2022_SSF, hu2022lora}.
+Beyond \baseline, PACE also enhances PEFT methods such as AdaptFormer, GLoRA, COFT, and BOFT (\S\ref{sup:subsec:other-peft}).